didymus707/Memory-Game-FEND/README.md

 To get started, open `js/app.js` and start building out the app's functionality

 For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).

+## About the game

+This is a memory matching game, made by manipulating the DOM using javascript.
+It works by clicking on a card to reveal what is underneath, check a second card for match, if it matches it stays opened, if not, it closes.
+Do this with least moves to get a better rating.
+At the end of the game a modal is displayed showing the time, the number of moves made and the rating.
+Some external libraries were used such as bootstrap and google fonts as it depended on them.

 ## Contributing